A remark on Gatheral's 'most-likely path approximation' of implied volatility: Gatheral's most-likely path approximation

 In this note we will only be concerned with the first part of Gatheral's method, i.e. the derivation of the exact equation \eqref{Eq:imp_vol_exact}, and in particular the definition of the yet unknown function $\osigma_{K,T}(t)$. \citet{Gatheral2006} defines on page 27 first the `Black-Scholes forward implied variance' $v_{K,T}(t)$ by

 and then, in the equation below, the quantity $\osigma_{K,T}(t)$ by

-There is, however, a problem with this definition -- it is circular: $v_{K,T}(t)$ is defined as a function of $\osigma_{K,T}(t)$, but then $\osigma_{K,T}(t)$ is defined as a function of $v_{K,T}(t)$.
-At best, it can be seen as an implicit definition, which leaves the question open whether (and under which conditions) the quantities $v_{K,T}(t)$ and $\osigma_{K,T}(t)$ actually exist\footnote{See also \citet[Sec.~2.3]{Lee2004a}, who remarks that the proof in \citet{Gatheral2006} hinges upon the assumption of the existence of $v_{K,T}(t)$.}.
-We will show that a simpler definition of $\osigma_{K,T}(t)$ can be given, which clarifies the problem of existence, implies both equations \eqref{Eq:vKT_wrong_def} and \eqref{Eq:sigma_from_v} and finally leads to a proof of the implied volatility representation \eqref{Eq:imp_vol_exact}.
+Differentiating \eqref{Eq:sigma_from_v} and inserting into \eqref{Eq:vKT_wrong_def} yields an ordinary differential equation for $\osigma_{K,T}(t)$.
+This definition through an ODE leaves open the question whether (and under which conditions) the quantities $v_{K,T}(t)$ and $\osigma_{K,T}(t)$ actually exist\footnote{See also \citet[Sec.~2.3]{Lee2004a}, who remarks that the proof in \citet{Gatheral2006} hinges upon the assumption of the existence of $v_{K,T}(t)$.}.
+We will show that a simpler definition of $\osigma_{K,T}(t)$ can be given, which clarifies the problem of existence, implies equation \eqref{Eq:vKT_wrong_def} and \eqref{Eq:sigma_from_v} and finally leads to a proof of the implied volatility representation \eqref{Eq:imp_vol_exact}.